AdrianAntico/AutoQuant/README.md

 devtools::install_github('AdrianAntico/RemixAutoML', upgrade = FALSE, dependencies = FALSE, force = TRUE)
 ```

-# Installation Troubleshooting
+## Installation Troubleshooting

-The most common issue some users are having when trying to install <code>RemixAutoML</code> is the installation of the <code>catboost</code> package dependency in R. Since <code>catboost</code> is not on CRAN, it can only be installed via GitHub.
+The most common issue some users are having when trying to install <code>RemixAutoML</code> is the installation of the <code>catboost</code> package dependency.
+Since <code>catboost</code> is not on CRAN it can only be installed through GitHub.
 To install <code>catboost</code> without error (and consequently install <code>RemixAutoML</code> without error), try running this line of code first, then restart your R session, then re-run the 2-step installation process above. (<a href="https://github.com/catboost/catboost/issues/612" target="_blank">Reference</a>):
+If you're still having trouble submit an issue and I'll work with you to get it installed.

 ```
-# Be sure to use the version you want versus what is listed here.
+# Be sure to use the version you want versus what is listed below
 options(devtools.install.args = c("--no-multiarch", "--no-test-load"))
 install.packages("https://github.com/catboost/catboost/releases/download/v0.17.3/catboost-R-Windows-0.17.3.tgz", repos = NULL, type = "source", INSTALL_opts = c("--no-multiarch", "--no-test-load"))
 ```

-If you're having still having trouble installing, see if this issue helps you out:
+If you're having still having trouble installing see if the issue below helps out:

 ![Issue #19](https://github.com/AdrianAntico/RemixAutoML/issues/19)